Skip to main content

 Request rejected by preflight (preflight_failed)No

-Sync call auto-promoted to async, then succeeds on the workerYes
+Sync auto-promoted to async then succeeds on the workerYes

 Async worker job failsNo